 This Strawberry Mojito recipe is the ultimate refreshing summer cocktail.
-White rum, fruity strawberries and cool mint leaves create a delicious combination for a warm weather tropical drink.
+White rum, fruity strawberries and cool mint leaves create a delicious combination for a spring and summer cocktail.
 Here’s how to make the best strawberry mojito!

-The good news, mixing a strawberry mojito is just as simple as the classic Mojito or this delicious pineapple mojito.
+The good news, mixing a strawberry mojito is just as easy as the classic Mojito or this delicious pineapple mojito.
 The secret (as always) is in the muddling!
 When you muddle the mint and strawberries together it will release their flavors and your cocktail will taste even more delicious.

 Strawberry Mojito Recipe Ingredients

 This recipe calls for fresh strawberries, mint leaves and two teaspoons of lime juice along with sugar and rum.

 How to Make a Strawberry Mojito

-In each glass, place the 2-3 sliced strawberries along with 3-4 mint leaves in the bottom.
+Step 2: In each glass, place the 2-3 sliced strawberries along with 3-4 mint leaves in the bottom.
 Add two teaspoons of freshly squeezed lime juice and lightly muddle (which is lightly mashing) everything together.
-A muddler is easiest to use, but you can improvise with a thick handled wooden spoon or similar tool.
+A muddler is easiest to use, but you can improvise with a thick-handled wooden spoon or similar tool.

-Make sure you don’t over muddle.
+Make sure you don’t over-muddle.
 The strawberries should be in a few smaller pieces (not a puree) and the mint leaves should stay mostly intact.
-Lightly bruising the mint is all that is needed to release the oils.
+Lightly bruising the mint is all that is needed to release the mint oil.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.